kcin999/Python-Data-Project/README.md

     * Line charts or bar charts
 * Theme the entire website
     * Dark mode
+* Create Database Schema / Diagram.
+    * Possibly use MySQL or ability to toggle SQLite or MySQL
+* Make this have the ability to be more than just a baseball website.
+    * But I want to be able to set it up to be able to break apart / pick and choose the pieces to publish if it comes to that.

 ## Set Up
 1. Make sure that Python is installed on your system.
 This code works and has been tested on Python 3.10, but it work on older versions, though it is untested.